raygj/consul-content/docker/readme.md

 - terraform destroy environment

 # Appendix: Multiple Containers, Single Consul Client

+we can take the basic setup from above and extrapolate it a bit into a common use case: single host running multiple instances of the same service. this introduces a new challenge of managing connectivity to instances as they are instantiated or stopped. also, we want clients to have a consistent (not necessarily human-friendly) port to access our service.

+so the pattern is to register each service uniquely with Consul as it is instantiated so Consul can register the instance, and provide it as a discovery response. at this point Consul could act as a load balancer and round-robin DNS responses to the two services...or we could add another layer in the form of a Nginx load balancer and then manage the configuration of Nginx via Consul Template. so as the lifecycle of services occurs, Nginx's configuration will reflect only healthy services.

+realistically, this scenario may push the limits of effectiveness of a "single VM and Docker" and would be better served to [schedule the containers via Nomad](https://www.nomadproject.io/docs/internals/scheduling/scheduling.html) and using [Consul Connect on Nomad](https://www.consul.io/docs/connect/platform/nomad.html).

 ## Create two instances of the same counting service